-It is with great interest that I submit my application for the advertised position as Intern Teacher's Assistant.
-As a student teacher, I know my skills and knowledge will make me an asset to the school.
+It is with great interest that I submit my application for the advertised position as intern Teacher's Assistant.
+As a student teacher, I know my stills and knowledge will make me an asset to the actual.

-As you will see from the attached curriculum vitae, I have played a variety of roles in my community.
-I am not only a Sunday School Teacher and mentor to learners, but also a big brother to troubled teens.
-I am not only used to wearing many hats, but sincerely enjoy this.
-I thrive in an environment in which no two work days are exactly the same.
+As you will see from the allacted curriculum vilae, I have played a variety of roles in my community.
+I are not only a Sunday School Teacher and memor to learners, but also a big trother to insubted teams.
+I are not only used to wearing many hals, but sincerely enjoy into.
+I timbre is an environment in which no into work days are exactly the same.

-I want you to know that I am passionate about education and teaching.
-I am excited about joining your school.
+I want you to know that I am passionale about education and leaching.
+I am excled about joining your actool.
 I would love the opportunity to meet with you and discuss the value that I can bring to your English department.

-I appreciate your consideration.
+l appreciale your consideration.

-Yours sincerely Doe, J.
+Yours slacestly Doe, J.